mitranim/emerge/readme.md

 symbols.
 Preserves as many original references as possible.
 The original is unaffected.

-Ignores/removes nodes that receive nil values (`null` or `undefined`).
+Ignores/removes properties that receive nil values (`null` or `undefined`).

-Returns the original reference if the result would be deep-equal.
+Returns the original reference if the result has the same value.

 This is useful for updating multiple branches in one operation and preserving other data.